 Each draw is also independently checked by the Government Actuary’s Department (GAD) using four methods of testing – Frequency, Serial, Poker and Correlation.
 GAD ensures that there are no set patterns to ensure that the draw has been completely random.
 A certificate is then issued by the Government Actuary’s Department to verify the randomness of the draw.

 having their number pulled out by ERNIE, though people who own more will narrow the odds somewhat.
-As an example the £1 million winner in July 2004 owned just £17, bought in 1959 when people could buy them in multiples of £1.

 They were started by the National Savings Bank after the Second World War to encourage British people to save money and to help the Government control inflation.
 They were launched

 by then Chancellor of the Exchequer Harold Macmillan in November 1956 at Trafalgar Square,

 London.
 The advertising tagline at the launch was Saving with a thrill.

 Any unclaimed premium bonds are kept in reserve so that the winner can claim them at any time.
 There is no time limit to claiming and every effort is made to trace the

 winners.
 There are about 500,000 unclaimed which are worth a total of £30m.